 There are cruelty-free and vegan hair dye options out there!
-I’ve listed the best ones below, whether you want to do-it-yourself or go to the salon.
+I've listed the best ones below, whether you want to do it yourself or go to the salon.

 Box Dye VS. Going To The Salon